 The series provides examples of:

-- Early Installment Weirdness: Far Cry 2, Far Cry 3, and Far Cry 4 are set in the "real world" and have reasonably grounded plots.
+- Early Installment Weirdness: Far Cry games from 2 onwards are set in the "real world" and have reasonably grounded plots.
 Far Cry 1 is about battling a Bond Villain scientist and his army of genetically engineered mutants.
 Also, Far Cry 1 is a linear FPS (although its levels are relatively less enclosed than most of other examples in the genre), while the rest of the games belong to the Wide Open Sandbox genre.
 The way Far Cry 1 feels and plays is also a lot closer to the Crysis series than any of the sequels.